socialchorus/superbolt/README.md

 The app on the other hand is long running process that takes over the thread.
 It continually reads from a single queue until it recieves a signal shutting it down.
 It is smart; it is capable of sending exception notifications exceptions in message processing to Airbrake or Rollbar.
-It is also capable of posting simple success|abort|error metrics to Statsd.
 It also listens on a separate quit queue for a graceful shutdown.
 A graceful shutdown means no messages are lost.